rahulrox9/RahulS_MAPClean/README.md

 ## Parameters

 The parameters are stored in a global `params` structure.
-Key defaults are:
+Defaults used in the code are:

 | Parameter | Default | Description |
 | :--- | :--- | :--- |